Printing Terms

 Rag Paper

-with at least 25% and as much as 100% cotton fibers.
-See also cotton paper
+Paper 25% - 100% cotton fibers.
+See also cotton paper.

 Ream

-a package containing 500 sheets of printing paper.
+A package containing 500 sheets of printing paper.

 Ream Weight